rust-windowing/glutin/README.md

 Due to an issue with how mesa and Wayland play together, all shared contexts must use the same events pool as each other.

+### iOS

+In order to build in XCode, you must link both `UIKit.framework` and `OpenGLES.framework`.
+In order for your app to not crash while attempting to obtain a context, you must also link `CoreFoundation.framework` and `GLKit.framework`.

 ## Common issues

 Help!
 I'm receiving `NoAvailablePixelFormat`!